jonnyleeb/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+When using display: block you need to set margins and padding individually as opposed to display: inline.
+Display: Block also requires you to set a height.

 3. What are the 4 areas of the box model?

+Margin, Border, Padding, Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The Cross Axis

 5. Explain why git is valuable to a team of developers.

+It allows other developers to collaborate with you on projects as well as having backup points while working in case anything goes wrong or you need to revert to an older file.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.